Working in Sweden?

-Working in Sweden offers lots of opportunities to expats from all around the world.
-While the high taxes may come as somewhat of a shock for many people working in Sweden, the country makes up for it with excellent healthcare services, a very good education system and a high quality of life.
+Working in Sweden presents plenty of opportunities to expats from all around the world.
+While the high taxes may come as somewhat of a shock for many expats, the system permits brilliant healthcare services, a very good education system, and an excellent quality of life.

 Expats working in Sweden will benefit from high-tech capitalism mixed with a system of extensive welfare benefits.
-The country itself has a skilled labor force of about 5 million employees working in Sweden.
+The country itself has a labor force of about 5 million employees.
 Despite the recession of 2008, Sweden has a strong economy with excellent internal and external communications.
 Sweden experienced a mild economic slowdown in 2012 and introduced various stimulus measures to boost growth and the availability of jobs.
 Sweden’s GDP has been forecast in 2015 to grow at a relatively rapid rate of between 2% and 2.8% until 2019.
 The Swedish economic model has also been applauded by international organizations such as the EU Commission and is expected to grow over the next few years as the government uses increased investment and taxation to improve the economy.

 As an expatriate working in Sweden, you may be employed by a private company.
-Private companies account for 90% of the country’s economic output.
-The engineering sector is particularly strong and is responsible for 50% of Sweden’s exports.
-The country’s main industries are in iron and steel, precision equipment as well as motor vehicles.
-If you are interested in working in Sweden and have sufficient qualifications, you may be able to find work in these fields.
+Private companies account for the majority of the country’s economic output.
+The engineering sector is particularly strong and is responsible for approximately 50% of Sweden’s exports.
+The country’s main industries are in iron and steel, precision equipment, as well as motor vehicles.
+If you are interested in working in Sweden and have sufficient qualifications, you may be able to find work in these fields

 If you dream of working in Sweden, the first thing you need to do is to secure a work permit.
 This is necessary for all non-EU/EEA citizens to work legally in Sweden.
-Expats working in Sweden for more than three months need to apply for an additional work permit.
+Expats working in Sweden for more than three months must apply for an additional work and residence permit.

 Your best bet is to submit your application by using the online form on the Swedish Migration Board’s website.
-An alternative would be to direct your application to the nearest Swedish consulate or embassy before you move to Sweden.
+An alternative would be to direct your application to the nearest Swedish consulate or embassy before your move.
 Once you have turned in your application, you are not allowed to enter the country until your permit has been processed.

-Before you can successfully apply for a work permit, you need a written offer of employment from your Swedish employer.
-Only with a written offer of employment can you successfully apply for a permit for working in Sweden.
-The document should include details on your position within the company, on your salary and the duration of your work contract.
+Before you can successfully apply for a work permit and begin working in Sweden, you require a written job offer from your Swedish employer.
+Only with a written job offer can you successfully apply for a Swedish work permit.
+The document should include information on your position within the company, on your salary and the duration of your work contract.
 Before you receive your written offer of employment, the responsible trade union has to approve the terms and conditions stipulated in your work contract.

-EU/EEA-citizens working in Sweden do not need to obtain a residence permit or work permit prior to their move.
-They are in fact free to move to Sweden and take up employment as they wish.
-However, EU/EEA nationals working in Sweden still have to contact the Swedish Migration Board and register their residency.
+EU/EEA-citizens do not need to obtain a residence permit or work permit prior to their move.
+They are in fact free to start working in Sweden and travel around the country immediately.
+However, they still have to contact the Swedish Migration Board and register their residency.